-2 Attack time is the time for VOGAD output to return to within 10% of original absolute level when signal input voltage is switched up 20dB.

-Decay time is the time for VOGAD output to return within 10% of original absolute level when signal input voltage is switched down 1 20dB
+- Decay time is the time for VOGAD output to return within 10% of original absolute level when signal input voltage is switched down 20dB. - 2 Attack time is the time for VOGAD output to return to within 10% of original absolute level when signal input voltage is switched up 20dB.